ETFs explained

 Leveraged ETFs

 These funds aim to deliver multiples (2x or 3x) of their underlying index's daily return.
-While they can amplify gains, they also magnify losses and are generally unsuitable for long-term buy-and-hold investors.
+While they can amplify gains, they also magnify losses and are generally unsuitable for most long-term buy-and-hold investors.
+Because leveraged and inverse ETFs typically reset daily, their performance over periods longer than a day can differ significantly from the multiple/inverse of the index’s return due to compounding and volatility.

 Inverse ETFs

-Designed to move in the opposite direction of their benchmark, these funds increase in value when their target index falls.
-They're primarily used as short-term hedging tools rather than long-term investments.
+Designed to move in the opposite direction of their benchmark, these funds often increase in value when their target index falls, usually on a daily basis.
+They're primarily used as short-term hedging or tactical tools rather than long-term investments, and their performance can diverge over longer periods.

 Synthetic ETFs

-Unlike physical ETFs that directly own the underlying assets, synthetic ETFs use derivatives and swaps to replicate index performance.
-This structure introduces counterparty risk—if the swap provider fails, the ETF could face losses unrelated to the underlying index.
+Unlike physical ETFs that directly own the underlying assets, synthetic ETFs may use swaps or derivatives to replicate performance.
+This scan introduces counterparty risk, although structures often include collateral; protections vary by product.

-Risk highlight: A leveraged ETF targeting 3x daily returns of an index that drops 10% in a day would lose approximately 30% of its value.
-Over longer periods, these funds can deviate significantly from their stated multiple of the index's total return due to the mathematics of compounding.
+Risk highlight: A leveraged ETF targeting 3x daily returns of an index that drops 10% in a day would lose approximately 30% of its value, before fees and tracking effects.
+Over longer periods, these funds can deviate significantly from their stated multiple of the index's total return due to compounding.

-Understanding these ETF building blocks allows Saxo Bank clients to construct portfolios tailored to their specific investment goals, risk tolerance, and market outlook.
+Understanding these ETF building blocks can help investors compare fund types and consider how different ETFs may fit their investment goals, risk tolerance, and market outlook.

 Outrageous Predictions 2026